Welcome to Shingay Churches

 8:30amWendyHoly Communion

-10:30amGuilden MordenUnited Service at GM Chapel
+10:30amGuilden MordenUnited Communion at St. Mary’s

 We are delighted to welcome The Revd Samuel (Sam) Perez Criado, as the new Rector of The Shingay Group of Parishes.